A little / a little bit: Poco and un po’

 Un po’ is instead used to indicate an uncertain quantity.
 In English, it can be translated with “a bit”.
 Un po’ can be somewhat confusing for Italian learners.

-In fact, similarly to the English expression “a bit”, un po’ can express a relatively small or big undetermined quantity, and its correct interpretation depends on the context of the sentence.
+Similarly to the English expression “a bit”, un po’ can express a relatively small or big undetermined quantity, and its correct interpretation depends on the context of the sentence.

 Parli italiano? – Un po’.